 Board Members.
 The Executive Board will consist of the elected officers of the League.
 Each officer will hold office until his/her tenure in office expires or until removed; however, if such term expires, the officer will continue to serve until a successor will be elected or appointed and deemed qualified.

 Regular Meetings.
 A regular meeting of the Executive Board will be held monthly without other notice than this By-Law; and will be at such times and places, as the board will designate.
 The meeting schedule will be posted on the league website.
 Each member is expected to attend all meetings of the Executive Board.
-Failure to attend at least three meetings will result in expulsion from the Board.
+Any Board Member that misses 3 scheduled meetings per election year is subject to expulsion from the Board.
+(6 Per Term).

+(See Waiver of Notice, It can be obtained as described in letter E- 1 of Section 3 for Excused Absences)

-Special Meetings, Notice of Special Meetings.
+Special Meetings, Notice of Special Meetings and Field Duty .

 Special meetings may be called by or at the request of the President or by the President upon written request of any quorum of the board.
-The person authorized to call special meetings of the board may fix any place within the County of Lexington, State of South Carolina, as the place for holding any special meeting of the board.
+The person authorized to call special meetings of the board may choose any place within the County of Lexington, State of South Carolina, as the place for holding any special meeting of the board.

-Notice of any special meeting will be given at with enough notice to address the situation at hand.
+Notice of any special meeting will be given with enough notice to address the situation at hand.
 If emailed or texted, such notice will be deemed to be effective when received.

+Board Duty will be on an assigned or volunteer basis as determined by the President or Executive Board.
+Failure to volunteer for duty or attend assigned duty can result in expulsion from the Board.
+(Waiver can be obtained as described in item E- 1 of Section 3)

 Waiver of Notice.